 WinZip applications support 128- and 256-bit key AES encryption, which provides much greater cryptographic security than the traditional Zip 2.0 encryption method used in earlier versions of WinZip.

 WinZip 12.0 introduced customizable password policies to configure password complexity requirements when using encryption in WinZip.
-Parameters for minimum password length and a required mixture of characters are user definable (see Password Policy).
-The types of characters that can be specified are upper and lower case letters, numerals and symbols.
-With a WinZip Pro license, System Administrators in enterprise environments can customize the MSI installation of WinZip to install and lock down password policy requirements that meet their organization's needs for password complexity.
-For more information see How do I customize my WinZip MSI?
+Setting a minimum password length and a required mixture of letters, numbers, and/or characters are user defined options (see Password Policy).
+The options that can be specified are upper case letters, lower case letters, numerals, and symbols.

 WinZip's advanced encryption (FIPS-197 certified) uses the Rijndael cryptographic algorithm which, in 2001, was specified by the National Institute of Standards and Technology (NIST) in Federal Information Processing Standards (FIPS) Publication 197 as the Advanced Encryption Standard (AES).